Building a Brand Online — From Zero to Recognition

 What Promise Do You Make?

 A brand promise is one sentence that tells the customer what to expect.
-Not "highest quality" (that means nothing).
+Not "highest quality" — we see that exact phrase in nearly every competitor audit we run, and it means exactly the same thing every time: nothing.
 Rather: "Your website will be ready in 3 weeks and will be faster than 95% of sites on the internet."

 Visual Identity — More Than a Logo

 Visual identity is how the brand looks.
 Consistent visual identity increases brand recognition by 80% (Lucidpress).
-But it's not just the logo.
+But it's not just the logo — and that's exactly the detail that companies doing branding on their own tend to skip.

 Elements of Visual Identity